una-auxme/paf/carla_traffic_rules.md

 ## CARLA Maps and Their Traffic Scenarios

-CARLA has 12 maps, each designed to test different aspects of self-driving technology, from basic navigation to complex urban and rural situations.
+CARLA has 12 maps, each designed to test different aspects of self-driving, from basic navigation to complex urban and rural situations.
+Users can also create custom maps, allowing for additional testing scenarios tailored to specific needs.

 ### Overview of CARLA Maps